WillBarouch/IST-T3-2023/README.md

 However, this is likely not going to be very fast, especially for the dashboard page as all the rendering that would usually be done on the server-side is done on your machine.
 To get a better experience, you can visit the pre-rendered version of the side at [ist.willbarouch.com](https://ist.willbarouch.com).

 If you just want to look at the code, you can do so in the [src](src) folder.
 The [app](src/app) folder contains the pages that are rendered by Next.js.
-Each page is a page.tsx inside it's own folder.
+Each page is a page.tsx inside its own folder.
 The [layout](src/app/layout.tsx) file contains the wrapper for the entire site.
 The [components](src/components) folder contains the components that are inside these pages.
 Components maked with `'use client';` are client components while the others are server-side.

+Note: Please try and view on as close to a 1920x1080 screen as possible.
+The site is only partly responsive and will not look good on different aspect ratio (especially portrait) screens.

 ## Licence